|Born||in Monroe, Georgia, USA|

 An actress of subtle power, great depth and astonishing versatility, she has both an aloof serenity and faintly sad/sensitive ambiance that makes her all the more mysterious and intriguing.
 She came out to California in 1985 at the invitation of director Houseman and appeared in more theater plays, including "Richard III," at San Diego's Globe Theater.
 She also earned a sprinkling of generally overlooked film and TV parts, including small parts in Woody Allen's Manhattan (1979) (debut), Another Woman (1988) and Crimes and Misdemeanors (1989).
 Showing a distinct flair for the offbeat and neurotic, nothing really pushed the envelope for her on screen quite like her series' turn as the dowdy, emotionally frail undertaker's widow Ruth Fisher in the cult hit TV series Six Feet Under (2001).
 During the five-season run she won both a Golden Globe and three Screen Actors Guild awards and was nominated four times for an Emmy.

 In 1992, she married actor/husband Jan Munroe, an L.A. performance artist.
-After a six-year absence from theatre work, Frances returned in a 2006 production of "Pyrenees" by David Greig at the Kirk Douglas Theater in Los Angeles.
+After a few Broadway roles with "The Little Foxes" (as Birdie), "Ring Round the Moon" and "The Ride Down Mt.
+Morgan," Frances returned to the theatre after a six-year absence, in the 2006 production of "Pyrenees" by David Greig at the Kirk Douglas Theater in Los Angeles.